theatlantic/jump.ios/Docs/Native Authentication Guide.md

 5. Refer to the `RootViewControoler.m` file for an example of how this was done with the SimpleCaptureDemo application.
 6. Once you have retrieved the oAuth *access token AND token secret* from the TwitterKit SDK you can initiate the Janrain authentication process with `startEngageSignInWithNativeProviderToken:provider:withToken:andTokenSecret:withCustomInterfaceOverrides:mergeToken:forDelegate:`

-NOTE: It is important to note that Twitter Kit 3.0 supports iOS 9+.
+NOTE: It is important to note that Twitter Kit 3.0 only supports iOS 9+.

 ## DEPRECATED: Native Authentication implementation for Janrain Mobile SDK versions prior to version 4.0